-4.2 Hydrological drivers and their interactions with climate processes and land surface processes also play an important role in regulating hydroclimatic variability in the MDB.
+4.2 Hydrological drivers and their interactions with climate processes

+Interactions influencing the MDB hydroclimate (e.g., rainfall, temperature, runoff, streamflow, etc.) are not limited to those between climate processes.
+Hydrological and land surface processes also play an important role in regulating hydroclimatic variability in the MDB.
 Rainfall and surface temperature persistence are related to soil moisture, which can retain some memory of the recent climate (Timbal et al., 2002).
 Antecedent land surface conditions play an important role in runoff and streamflow variability (Chiew et al., 1998; Kiem and Verdon-Kidd, 2009).
-CSIRO (2008) also suggests
+CSIRO (2008) also suggests that it is likely that after a prolonged dry period, there is less connectivity between the subsurface storage and the river system and, therefore, significant amounts of rainfall and recharge are required to fill the subsurface storage before runoff can occur.